-Most theme parks are outdoors and are only open during warmer times of year.
+Most theme parks are outdoors and are only open during warmer times of the year.
 A few indoor theme parks, however, offer roller coasters, carousels, dark rides, and other amusement park fun year-round in a weatherproof, enclosed environment.
-A number of facilities may describe themselves as indoor theme parks, but the modest Chuck E. Cheese's-style attractions often have a handful of small rides, arcade games, and other features that would be better characterized as family entertainment centers.
+A number of facilities may describe themselves as indoor theme parks, but the modest Chuck E. Cheese's-style attractions often have a handful of small rides, arcade games, and other features that would be better characterized by the industry term, “family entertainment centers.”
 Let's run down the best indoor theme parks.

 Location: On Yas Island in Abu Dhabi, part of the United Arab Emirates

 At an impressive 925,000 sq. ft. (that's over 20 acres, folks), Ferrari World is the world's largest indoor theme park, and arguably the best.
 It showcases the legendary Italian automaker through sophisticated attractions and leading-edge theme park technology.
 It also plays off of Ferrari's racing prowess with coasters and other thrill rides, including the world's fastest roller coaster, Formula Rossa.